 IPEDS is the Integrated Postsecondary Education Data System.
 It is a system of interrelated surveys conducted annually by the U.S. Department of Education’s National Center for Education Statistics (NCES).
 IPEDS gathers information from every college, university, and technical and vocational institution that participates in the federal student financial aid programs.
 The Higher Education Act of 1965, as amended, requires that institutions that participate in federal student aid programs report data on enrollments, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.
 These data are made available to students and parents through the College Navigator college search Web site and to researchers and others through the IPEDS Data Center.

-The information provided on the IHCC Master Enrollment Listing by Program Title is a running total of the fall term capture information.
+The information provided on the Master Enrollment by Program is a running total of the fall term capture information.
 It provides a quick overview for programs to compare their enrollment trends over time.
-As new programs start and other programs are changed, those changes appear in this listing.
-Included are the most recent top 35 programs in terms of enrollment numbers.
+The Master Enrollment by Division is a summary of the Fall, Winter, Spring, and Summer enrollments.
+The Master Credit Hour by Division provides a summary of the Fall, Winter, Spring, and Summer credit hours.

 At IHCC, programs have varying starting terms.
 This makes term-by-term comparisons of graduates complicated.
 Programs have access to their historic term-by-term graduation counts and also demographic information concerning their graduates in order to discuss policies and procedures that may impact graduation overall and by individual groups.
 Traditionally, spring term graduation has been the largest overall, with many programs completing at the end of this timeframe.
 Also, many programs have their students recognized at this spring commencement, knowing they will be finishing their studies in the summer term.
 Fall and winter commencements are also held to recognize students completing their programs at these times.
 The following tables list programs with a 5-year mean number of graduates greater than or equal to 5 students.